 McMillan’s vs. Whitaker’s Vision

-I think that McMillan’s and Whitaker’s were both good.
+I think that McMillan’s book and Whitaker’s film were both good.
 They parallel but place emphasis on different things in their respective works.
 With McMillan, her vision covers places emphasis not only the women’s friendship and what they want from men but it gives a deeper insight into the positive and negative aspects of the black community.
 With Whitaker directing the film, time was valuable, so he had to focus solely on the women’s friendship and their hopes of finding Mr. Right.

 What Does the Audience Gain and/or Lose?

 Overall, I think that the audience loses more than it gains with Whitaker’s vision differing from McMillan’s.
 In the film Whitaker focuses only on the women’s relationships and search for Mr. Right.
 The film may give quick glimpses but does not give enough in depth background information about the characters for the audience to truly understand their past and present motives.
-In the next section I discuss missing material, the casting decisions, and changes made that harmed the film in my opinion.
+In the next section I discuss missing material, the casting decisions, and changes made that harmed the film.
 One of those sections discusses how the women’s friendship wasn’t convincing in the film and at times unbelievable.
 Another discusses central character traits that weren’t included in the film and how it took away the essence of the character.
 The biggest gain for the audience is seeing the film.
 With the film being a box office hit, it’s a fact that people wanted to see this novel made into a film.
 The leading women were an all-star cast and most of the men as well.
 Whitaker did a good job with directing and bringing out the best possible film for his vision.

 Savannah Jackson

 I was very disappointed with this scene in the film because it took away from Savannah’s character.
 Whitaker’s vision truly portrayed her as desperate, inconsiderate, and willing to sabotage another’s relationship for her own personal gain.
-In the book for McMillan’s vision, that is exactly what she was against.
-With that scene she was saying that women, especially Black women, need to trust each other more.
-There is no reason why when a woman should think that every time she’s out with her man, every other woman is out to try and take their man or sabotage their relationships.
+In the book, according to McMillan’s vision, that is exactly what she was against.
+In that scene she was saying that women, especially Black women, need to trust each other more.
+There is no reason why a woman should think that every time she’s out with her man, every other woman is out to try and take their man or sabotage their relationships.

 Robin Stokes